‘We desperately need help’: A DC day care owner’s urgent plea after shooting wounded 2-year-old girl

 Southeast DC shooting

-At the Cre8tive Korner Early Learning Center on Alabama Avenue in Southeast D.C. on Thursday, 2-year-olds loaded into a red six-seat buggy and their teachers set out for a walk to take in the fresh air on what was one of few mild weathered mornings this month.
+At the Cre8tive Korner Early Learning Center on Alabama Avenue in Southeast D.C. on Thursday, teachers loaded a group of 2-year-olds into a red six-seat buggy and set out for a walk to take in the fresh air on what was one of few mild-weathered mornings this month.

-Sadly, the children and their teachers wouldn’t make it far before gunfire broke out near them.
+Sadly, the children and their teachers wouldn’t make it far before shots rang out.

-“(The class) left out, everything was calm and clear.
-Then all of a sudden there was a hail of gunfire, in which they were caught in the middle of,” said Tarsha Rice, the center’s director.
+“Everything was calm and clear.
+Then all of a sudden, there was a hail of gunfire, in which they were caught in the middle of,” said Tarsha Rice, the center’s director.

-The class had walked outside just as a shooter chasing another man fired a shot on the sidewalk nearby.
+The class had walked outside just as a shooter chasing another man fired a shot on the sidewalk nearby, according to police.
 Meanwhile, the teachers, according to school owner Juanita Barnes, tried to shield the children from gunfire as they ran back to the day care’s doors.

 “They put their own lives at risk to make sure that children weren’t injured,” Barnes said.